u7319306/CampusLink/README.md

 # INFS3059 Major Project - CampusLink

 ## Description
-CampusLink is an integrated, centralised directory for the Australian National University students.
-It allows students to access all neccessary resources and information in the the one place.
+CampusLink is a centralized and integrated student directory made for students by students.
+The purpose of this directory is to combine all of ANU's resources into one place for easy navigation and convenience.
+The directory also provides other helpful resources for students such as job information and assessment support.
+The idea is not to copy ANU's existing directories, but to offer one that is tailored more towards students, including international students.

 ## Pages